 Using the .NET diagnostic tool for troubleshooting

-If after installing the .NET tracer your application does not produce traces as expected, run the diagnostic tool for basic troubleshooting.
-It can help you figure out issues with your setup such as missing environment variables, incomplete installation, or unreachable Agent.
+If your application does not produce traces as expected after installing the .NET tracer, run the diagnostic tool dd-dotnet described on this page for basic troubleshooting.
+It can help you determine issues with your setup, such as missing environment variables, incomplete installation, or an unreachable Agent.

 Process diagnostics